sab-deleon/sab-deleon/README.md

 - 👋 Hi, I’m @sab-deleon
 - 👀 I’m interested in Sotware Development and Data Anlysis.
-- 🌱 I’m currently learning Business Analysis.
+- 🌱 I’m currently learning Business Analytics.
 - 💞️ I’m looking to collaborate on https://www.linkedin.com/in/sabrinadeleon/
 - 📫 How to reach me https://www.sabrinadeleon.com/